sul-cidr/Workshops/Social_Media_Data/social-media-data.md

 > Additionally, there are some families of APIs (such as the Ads API) which require applications to be whitelisted in order to make use of them.

+> Twitters ToS do not allow to publish collections of entire tweets, but data can be "hydrated"

 https://developer.twitter.com/en/developer-terms/agreement-and-policy#f-be-a-good-partner-to-twitter

 https://gwu-libraries.github.io/sfm-ui/posts/2017-09-14-twitter-data